logan-ra/hours_counter_project/README.md

 ### Category 1:

-**Create a disctionary or list, populate it with several values, retrieve at least one value, and use it in your program.**
+**Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.**

 ### Category 2: